sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [SPRQL2004] \F.-X. Standaert, G. Piret, G. Rouvroy, J.-J. Quisquarter,
                and J.-D. Legat, *ICEBERG: An involutional cipher efficient for block encryption in reconfigurable hardware*; in FSE, (2004), pp. 279-299.

 ..
+[SS1990] Bruce E. Sagan and Richard P. Stanley.
+            *Robinson-Schensted algorithms for skew tableaux*.
+            Journal of Combinatorial Theory, Series A 55.2 (1990) pp. 161-193.

+..
 [SS1992] \M. A. Shtan'ko and M. I. Shtogrin, "Embedding cubic
             manifolds and complexes into a cubic lattice", *Uspekhi